 - 2. The Petitioners initiated their 2015 appeal with the Vigo County Assessor on October 2, 2015.
-On March 22, 2016, the Vigo County Property Tax Assessment Board of Appeals (PTABOA) issued its determination denying the Petitioners relief.
+On March 22, 2016, the Vigo County Property Tax Assessment Board of Appeals (PTABOA) issued its determination lowering the assessment, but not to the level requested by the Petitioners.
 On April 14, 2016, the Petitioners timely filed a Petition for Review of Assessment (Form 131) with the Board. - 3.
 On May 17, 2017, the Board's administrative law judge, Patti Kindler (ALJ), held a hearing on the petition.
 Neither the Board nor the ALJ inspected the subject property.